How the Rockwell Hardness Scale is Used in Kitchen Cutlery

 After undergoing several improvements over the years, the scale now offers several different testing scales for different material classes categorized by letters, such as Type A testers for tungsten carbide materials, Type B testers for brass and aluminum, and Type C testers for hard steel materials.
 When it comes to testing steel used for kitchen knives, the hardness represents the strength of the blade and how well it retains a sharp edge.
 And the harder the steel, the more wear resistance it has, too.

-This is why it’s important to understand the hardness variations in kitchen cutlery when shopping for a new kitchen knife set.
+This is why it’s important to understand the hardness variations in kitchen cutlery when shopping for new kitchen knives.
 Without such a way to gauge strength, you’d be shopping based on descriptions alone (you know – those “best blade steel” claims we mentioned earlier).
 Instead of just taking their word for it, here’s how the Rockwell scale can help you determine which type of blade steel really is best for your needs.
+Or, you can just take our word for it and get the best kitchen knife set on the block right here from F.N.
+Sharp 😜

 How to Read the Rockwell Hardness Scale